Working Groups & Task Forces

-Working Groups (WG) and Taskforces are composed of ECA members’ experts who deliver strong and clear industry positions that benefit all members.
+Working Groups (WGs) and Task Forces (TFs) are composed of ECA Members’ experts who deliver strong and clear industry positions that benefit all Members.

-The ECA Food Safety Working Group addresses current and arising issues and monitors regulatory developments mainly concerning contaminants, pesticides & other matters of common interest.
-WG members further provide their input to scientifically-sound statements (for internal use or customers), and to position papers addressed to the EU institutions.
-Within the WG, several Taskforces focus on specific issues.
+The ECA Food Safety Working Group addresses current and arising issues and monitors regulatory developments mainly concerning contaminants, pesticides and other matters of common interest.
+WG Members further provide their input to scientifically-sound statements (for internal use or customers), and to position papers addressed to the EU institutions.
+Within the WG, several Task Forces focus on specific issues, including Pesticides, Mineral Oils, Cadmium, and Acrylamide.

-The Joint Contaminants Group operates in cooperation between ECA & CAOBISCO experts, and meets twice a year.
+The Joint ECA-CAOBISCO Food Safety Working Group operates in cooperation between ECA and CAOBISCO experts, and meets twice a year.
 Technical in nature, this WG monitors regulatory developments connected to food safety.
 Activities of the Joint WG are complementary to those of the ECA WG on Food Safety, i.e. the discussion on arising threats and concerns and the development of Joint strategies and industry positions to be addressed to national, European and international authorities.
-This WG collaborates with ICCO, research institutes at EU and cocoa producing country levels, and plant protection products manufacturers.
+This WG collaborates with ICCO, research institutes at EU and cocoa-producing country levels, and plant protection products manufacturers.

-The Joint Quality & Productivity (Q&P) Group: Tackles issues such as breeding variety, off-flavours, moisture, free fatty acids mitigation, soil fertility, pest & disease management, and planting material.
-Experts from ECA, FCC, and Caobisco meet twice a year.
+The Joint ECA-CAOBISCO Quality & Productivity (Q&P) Working Group operates in cooperation between ECA and CAOBISCO experts, and meets twice a year.
+This WG tackles issues, such as breeding variety, off-flavours, moisture, free fatty acids mitigation, soil fertility, pest and disease management, and planting material.

-The Joint Research Fund: ECA, CAOBISCO, and the FCC are committed to working towards more sustainable cocoa whereby cocoa is safe for consumer consumption, complies with manufacturers’ quality requirements and meets the growing demand.
+The Joint Research Fund: ECA, CAOBISCO, and FCC (Federation of Cocoa Commerce) joined forces in 2013 for setting up this Fund, which is currently administered by ECA.
+The three associations are committed to working towards more sustainable cocoa whereby cocoa is safe for consumer consumption, complies with manufacturers’ quality requirements and meets the growing demand.
 Given deteriorating yields (current average cocoa yields are around 400kg/ha) and quality levels in several countries, the need to rehabilitate existing cocoa producing land (through planting material, fertilizers), and growing consumer interest in cocoa sustainability, the review of sustainable industry needs in terms of quality and productivity is a key priority.

 Current and past projects include: